-These 2 vaccines are the minimal vaccination requirements, even for indoor cats as humans may bring the infection in to the house.
+These two vaccines are the minimal vaccination requirements, even for indoor cats as humans may bring the infection into the house.

 Unfortunately there is another immune destroying virus called Feline Immunodeficiency Virus (FIV- immunodéficience féline).
 There is, as yet, no vaccine against this disease.

 The vaccination appointment includes a full clinical examination and discussion of any matter arising.
-Particularly as your cat gets older, it will benefit from these examinations as problems are more likely to be spotted sooner.
+Also as your cat gets older it will benefit from these examinations as problems are more likely to be spotted sooner.

 The vet services supporting Chats du Quercy are excellent, contact us if you’d like their details.